1. What is a photo?

 3. The advantages of luminance masks

-The answer is quite simple, this tool, however good it may be, lacks flexibility and artistic naturalness.
-Photoshop's colour space tool can create masks or a selection, but only in 8-bit format..
-This is a lack of precision when it is possible to obtain 16-bit luminance masks.
-In fact, in 8-bit mode the gradations will range from 0 to 255, but in 16-bit mode they will range from 0 to 65535.
-In practice, this means that the contours of a selection will be enormously smoother and more progressiveand adjustments to an image will be much more flexible and will present a more natural final result in terms of both tone and colour.
+The answer is quite simple: this tool, however good it may be, lacks flexibility and artistic naturalness.
+Photoshop's colour range tool can create masks or a selection, but only in 8 bits.
+This is a lack of precision when it is possible to obtain luminance masks in 16 bits.
+In fact, in 8 bits the gradations will be scaled over values from 0 to 255 but in 16bits it will be from 0 to 65535.
+In practice, this means that the contours of a selection will be much smoother and more progressive, and adjustments to an image will be much more flexible and the final result will be more natural in terms of both tones and colours.

-Even better, luminance masks can be used to be based on the saturation of an image.
-This makes it possible to create several luminance masks depending on the degree of saturation or rather non-saturation of the colours in an image.
+Even better, luminance masks can also be based on the saturation of an image.
+This means that you can create several luminance masks depending on the degree of saturation or rather non-saturation of the colours in an image.
 This means that you can adjust the vibrancy of very slightly saturated colours with a 1st mask, the vibrancy of moderately saturated colours with another mask, and so on.
 Conversely, it is of course possible to desaturate certain colours that are too bright using a mask that you have created specifically for this purpose.

 4. Conclusion